Provided by University of Illinois at Chicago

 "There are lots of good interventions and ideas within the aging and disability 'silos' that can and should be exchanged," Magaña said, which would help experts devise new, combined support programs that would strengthen both.

 The new Research and Training Center on Family Support will bring together experts on aging and on disabilities—to guide research, and to develop a national resource center.
-Co-principal investigators on the grant are Tamar Heller, professor and head of disability and at UIC, and Joe Caldwell, director of long-term services and support policy at the National Council on Aging.
+Co-principal investigators on the grant are Tamar Heller, professor and head of disability and human development at UIC, and Joe Caldwell, director of long-term services and support policy at the National Council on Aging.

 The center will conduct several major research projects over the next five years and develop a strategic plan to prioritize research for federal funding.
 Interviews with family caregivers will inform the agenda the researchers set for policymakers, Magaña said.